Ellie816/ACS/sothebys-artists-frontend/README.md

-# Sotheby's Artists Frontend
+# Artists Frontend

-This project is a frontend application for displaying a list of artists and their artworks from Sotheby's auctions.
+This project is a frontend application for displaying a list of artists and their artworks from art auctions.
 It is built using React and TypeScript.

 ## Project Structure